The Book of Five Rings: The Book of Earth

+The Book of Water

+The water book concerns strategy, spirituality and philosophy.
+The meaning of water in relation to life is flexibility.
+Water demonstrates natural flexibility as it changes to conform with the boundaries which contain it, seeking the most efficient and productive path.
+So also should one possess the ability to change in accordance with one's own situation to easily shift between disciplines, methods, and options when presented with new information.
+A person should master many aspects of life allowing them to possess both balance and flexibility.

 The spiritual bearing in strategy, which Musashi writes about concerns your temperament and spirituality whilst in the midst of, or in formulation of a battle.
-Being a buddhist, most of what is written in the section concerning spirituality refers to principles of calmness, tranquility and spiritual balance:
+Being a Buddhist, most of what is written in the section concerning spirituality refers to principles of calmness, tranquility and spiritual balance:

 In strategy your spiritual bearing must not be any different from normal.
 Both in fighting and in everyday life you should be determined though calm.

 This balance refers to what could be thought of as yin and yang within one person.
 The over-familiarity or over-use of one weapon is discouraged by Musashi, as it would be seen to reveal one's spirituality to one's enemy.
 The idea is that a perfectly balanced spirit is also a perfectly balanced physical presence, and neither creates weakness nor reveals it to an enemy.

 During battle, the spirituality and balance is something of which Musashi notes that one should take advantage.
 Since small people know the spirituality of big people, they can thus note differences and weaknesses between each other.
 This is something which seems easy, but it is said to change when one is on the battlefield, as then one must know to both adjust one's spiritual balance according to the surrounding environment, and to perceive the balance of others to take advantage accordingly.

 Just as one's spirit should be balanced, one's various techniques be honed to a perfectly balanced demeanor.
 In terms of stance, much like balance within the trooper, Musashi notes that stance is an important part of strategy, or battle: Adopt a stance with the head erect, neither hanging down, nor looking up, nor twisted.
 This is part of what Musashi notes as wedging in.

 In regards to the gaze of someone, he notes that a person must be able to perceive that which is all around him without moving their eyeballs noticeably, which is said to be a skill which takes an enormous amount of practice to perfect.
 He notes that this is again one of the most important parts of strategy, as well as being able to see things which are close, such as the technique of an enemy.
 It is also used to perceive things far away, such as arriving troops or enemies, as that is the precursor to battle.
 One can then change one's actions according to what one sees.